maeddes/gitpitch-spring-cloud/PITCHME.md

 +++

+## Rules

-## Apps sometimes store config as constants in the code.
-This is a violation of twelve-factor, which requires strict separation of config from code.
-Config varies substantially across deploys, code does not.
+* Apps sometimes store config as constants in the code.
+* This is a violation of twelve-factor, which requires strict separation of config from code.
+* Config varies substantially across deploys, code does not.

 +++